 Introduction

 In the era of Big Data users have the need to organize their data.
 With the growing possibility of systems generating information and colleagues exchanging information with them, the urge to bring order is imminent, otherwise an EHR would be cluttered with too much irrelevant information.
-Data is grouped, filtered and sorted for different purposes.
+Data needs to be grouped, filtered and sorted for different purposes.

-In many countries the way the healthcare is organized is becoming more complex.
+Additionally, healthcare delivery is becoming more complex.
 In fact patients being treated in one location might become a rarity.
 Many institutions are specialized in one sector of healthcare.
 The consequence is that patients with a long history of health issues are treated by many care providers and transferred frequently to many institutions.
-Healthcare needs a method of being able to track and follow the medical progress of the patient.,
+Healthcare needs a method of being able to track and follow the medical progress of the patient.

-Health Concern is intended to make this possible.
-Data are being grouped in clusters which have a concern in common.
-The health concern is used to track data elements belonging to that concern.
-Views are built using the concern as the common reference to show the longitudinal history of the patient.
+The Health Concern Domain Analysis Model is intended to make this possible.
+With it, data is grouped in clusters which have a thread of concern in common.
+The health concern is used to track events belonging to that concern.
+Views may be built using the concern as the common reference to show the longitudinal history of the patient.

 This Domain Analysis Model is the initial introduction to the modeling of Health Concerns.
 In the DAM we explore the various use cases and storyboards of which we have to take account of in the DMIM and RMIM’s of Health concerns.